kainlighty/LightEnderChest/README.md

 - Purchase slots in another player's enderchest _(including the option to do so without deducting money)_
 - Prohibition on buying slots in someone else's inventory
-- Inventory editing is prohibited.
+- Inventory editing is prohibited
-- Close a slot in the viewed inventory using **SHIFT + RIGHT‑CLICK**
+- Close a slot in the viewed inventory using **SHIFT + RIGHT‑CLICK**.

 ### › Screenshots